How Hybrid Editing Works

 Advantages of Hybrid Editing

-• You save time in two ways.
-The files can be sent quickly back and forth, so you don’t have to wait for mail pickup and delivery.
-Best of all, you don’t have to spend your time making changes to your electronic file, because we have made the changes for you.
+• You save time.
+You don’t have to spend your time making changes to your electronic file because we make the changes for you.

 Drawbacks of Hybrid Editing